daim-dev/pitch/slides.md

 Existing Content management systems are difficult for developers to use.

-The systems are designed to improve the efficiency of content editors rather than helping developers to quickly create and maintain websites.
+The systems are designed to improve the efficiency of content editors, rather than helping developers to quickly create and maintain websites.

 <!--
-TODO: tell story make positive. why people choose a developer for a custom bespoke website and why I'm building tools to speed the process up.
+TODO: tell story, make positive.
+Why people choose a developer for a custom bespoke website and why I'm building tools to speed the process up.

 WordPress and other website builders provides a terrible developer experience and are holding back technical innovate of the web.